strontic/strontic.github.io/xcyclopedia/library/conhost.exe-B577C5F724544F0C677F9C51D9B7B481.md

-[HRENAME         Renames a file or files.[K
+[HRENAME         Renames a file or files.[K
-REPLACE        Replaces files.[K
+REPLACE        Replaces files.[K
-RMDIR          Removes a directory.[K
+RMDIR          Removes a directory.[K
-ROBOCOPY       Advanced utility to copy files and directory trees[K SET            Displays, sets, or removes Windows environment variables.[K SETLOCAL       Begins localization of environment changes in a batch file.[K SC             Displays or configures services (background processes).[K SCHTASKS       Schedules commands and programs to run on a computer.[K SHIFT          Shifts the position of replaceable parameters in batch files.[K SHUTDOWN       Allows proper local or remote shutdown of machine.[K SORT           Sorts input.[K
+ROBOCOPY       Advanced utility to copy files and directory trees[K SET            Displays, sets, or removes Windows environment variables.[K SETLOCAL       Begins localization of environment changes in a batch file.[K SC             Displays or configures services (background processes).[K SCHTASKS       Schedules commands and programs to run on a computer.[K SHIFT          Shifts the position of replaceable parameters in batch files.[K SHUTDOWN       Allows proper local or remote shutdown of machine.[K SORT           Sorts input.[K
-START          Starts a separate window to run a specified program or command.[K SUBST          Associates a path with a drive letter.[K SYSTEMINFO     Displays machine specific properties and configuration.[K TASKLIST       Displays all currently running tasks including services.[K TASKKILL       Kill or stop a running process or application.[K TIME           Displays or sets the system time.[K TITLE          Sets the window title for a CMD.EXE session.[K TREE           Graphically displays the directory structure of a drive or[K
+START          Starts a separate window to run a specified program or command.[K SUBST          Associates a path with a drive letter.[K SYSTEMINFO     Displays machine specific properties and configuration.[K TASKLIST       Displays all currently running tasks including services.[K TASKKILL       Kill or stop a running process or application.[K TIME           Displays or sets the system time.[K TITLE          Sets the window title for a CMD.EXE session.[K TREE           Graphically displays the directory structure of a drive or[K
-               path.[K
+               path.[K
-TYPE           Displays the contents of a text file.[K VER            Displays the Windows version.[K
+TYPE           Displays the contents of a text file.[K VER            Displays the Windows version.[K
-VERIFY         Tells Windows whether to verify that your files are written[K
+VERIFY         Tells Windows whether to verify that your files are written[K
-               correctly to a disk.[K
+               correctly to a disk.[K
-VOL            Displays a disk volume label and serial number.[K XCOPY          Copies files and directory trees.[K WMIC           Displays WMI information inside interactive command shell.[K [K
+VOL            Displays a disk volume label and serial number.[K XCOPY          Copies files and directory trees.[K WMIC           Displays WMI information inside interactive command shell.[K [K
-For more information on tools see the command-line reference in the online help.[K [K[?25h
+For more information on tools see the command-line reference in the online help.[K [K[?25h
 ```

 ### Loaded Modules: